EllyLoel/ellyloel.com/src/input/content/pages/log.md

 ## December 2021

-I remixed a cool [Glitch In Bio](https://glitch.com/glitch-in-bio) on [Glitch](https://glitch.com/) for my partner [nervous ghost](https://twitter.com/nervousgh0st) (https://nervousgh0st.glitch.me/).
+I remixed a cool [Glitch In Bio](https://glitch.com/glitch-in-bio) on [Glitch](https://glitch.com/) for my partner [Nervous Ghost](https://nervousghost.com) (https://nervousgh0st.glitch.me/).
 The combination of simplicity and customisability makes it approachable for anyone.
 I was able to go in and make more advanced tweaks to set it up, but if my partner ever wants to add or change things they will easily be able to without having to worry about the more complex side.

 I finally got all of the bug fixes and small tweaks for my website shipped.
 Most of the changes were to do with parts of the [digital garden](/garden/) (graph, markdown processing, link capturing, etc.) as well as some redirects 'n' stuff.